writetome51/array-get-by-test/README.md

-getFilteredResults(testFunction, array);
+getFilteredResults(testFunction, array): IValueIndexPair[]

-Similar to Array.filter(), except it returns array of objects.
-Each object contains both the value that matched the testFunction and its index.
-Each object matches this interface:   {value: any,  index: integer}

 testFunction = function(currentValue, currentIndex?, array?) : return boolean

+getFilteredResults is almost exactly like Array.filter(), except it returns array of IValueIndexPairs.
+A  IValueIndexPair is this object:   {value: any,  index: integer}
+It contains both the value filtered by the testFunction and its index.

 Example: